Skip to Content Top

 A close inspection may reveal heat blisters—bubbles or holes on the shingle’s surface—due to constant sun exposure, making the roof more susceptible to UV damage.
 Roofs damaged by heat or UV rays may exhibit warped, buckling shingles.

-Homeowners should hire skilled roofers to repair all damaged shingles to prevent leaks and further roof damage.
-Roofs are designed to protect residents from rain and other types of precipitation.
+Your roof protects you from rain and other types of precipitation.
 However, seeping water can cause further damage over time and destroy underlying materials.
+You should hire skilled roofers to repair all water-damaged shingles to prevent leaks and further roof damage.

 Some of the most noticeable roof leak indicators include: